Go Back Email Link

 • Make the syrup.
 Combine the vinegar, sugar, cinnamon, turmeric, and ginger in a large stockpot or high-sided sauté pan.
 Bring the mixture to a boil over medium-high heat.
 Once boiling, reduce the heat to low and let it simmer until the liquid turns into a sticky syrup for approximately 5 to 7 minutes.

-• Cook the jalapenos in the hot syrup.
+• Cook the jalapeños in the hot syrup.
 Increase the heat to medium-high until the mixture boils again, then reduce the heat to a simmer.
 Add the sliced jalapeños and simmer for 5 minutes.
 The jalapeños will change color and become less bright green.

 • Fill the jars.
-Use a funnel to ladle the hot jalapeño mixture into clean, hot half-pint jars, leaving about 1/4 inch of headspace.
+Use a funnel to ladle the hot jalapeño mixture into clean, hot half-pint jars, leaving about ¼-inch of headspace.
 Use a tool to press down the peppers and let any air bubbles escape.
 Wipe the edges clean so the lids can seal properly.
+Take the lids and rings from the hot water and screw them on “fingertip tight.”
+This means tightening until you feel a little resistance but not too much—you should be able to turn it on or off with just your fingertips.

 • Cool and store.
 Remove the jars from the canner and place them on a clean dish towel to cool at room temperature.
 Once the lids have been sealed (you should hear a popping sound), let them sit for 24 hours undisturbed.
 Store the jars in a dark, cool place for up to 1 year.